Peghead Nation logo

 Demystifying the Banjo Neck

-Watch the videos from Evie’s Zoom workshops on demystifying the banjo neck in which she presented her helpful process for envisioning the neck of the banjo and using movable chords and shapes to play any kind of music on the five-string banjo.
+In Evie’s Zoom workshops on demystifying the banjo neck, she presented her helpful process for envisioning the neck of the banjo and using movable chords and shapes to play any kind of music on the five-string banjo.

 Want to offer feedback or suggest a lesson?
 Need help with the site?